Coronavirus - info for visitors and service users at Ouseburn Farm - 17th September 2020

 An update from our Ouseburn Farm family.

-From Saturday 4th July, our new opening hours will be 11 am - 3 pm, Tuesday - Sunday.
-To ensure we’re able to limit the number of visitors on-site at any one time and maintain strict social distancing, we’ll be introducing a ticketed entry system with one-hour slots available to book online on our website at www.ouseburnfarm.org.uk.
+Our opening hours will be 11 am - 3 pm, Tuesday - Sunday.
+To ensure we’re able to limit the number of visitors on-site at any one time and maintain strict social distancing, we have introduced a ticketed entry system with one-hour slots available to book online on our website at www.ouseburnfarm.org.uk/whatson.

 How will the ticketed entry system work?